 If convicted of murder, the penalties include ten (10) years to lifetime imprisonment.
 Pursuant to Rhode Island General Laws 11-23-3, manslaughter is punishable by imprisonment not exceeding thirty (30) years and is a lesser included offense of murder.

 If you have been charged with Manslaughter in Rhode Island you need to seek representation immediately.
-Contact Rhode Island Manslaughter Defense Attorney Josh Macktaz at (401) 861-1155.
+Contact Rhode Island Manslaughter Defense Attorney S. Joshua Macktaz, Esq. at 401-285-2996.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.
 Also, the Rhode Island Supreme Court licenses all lawyers in the general practice of law, but does not license or certify any lawyer as an expert or specialist in any field of practice.